centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/ticketing.md

 ## Configuration

 > Warning!
-There is a chance of your custom configuration disappearing when updating Centreon.
-To avoid this issue, refer to our [Update Centreon](../update/update-centreon-platform.md#Perform-a-backup) procedure.
+Open Ticket users with a custom configuration should [perform a backup before updating Centreon](../update/update-centreon-platform.md#Perform-a-backup) to avoid them being erased during the update process.

 ### Select a provider